-List of specific approvals requested and relevant section of legislation.
-All approvals, including accounting orders (deferral or variance accounts) which the applicant is seeking, must be separately identified in this exhibit and clearly documented in the appropriate section of the application.
+A list of specific approvals requested and relevant section(s) of the legislation.
+All approvals, including accounting orders (deferral and variance accounts) which the applicant is seeking, must be separately identified in this exhibit and clearly documented in the appropriate section of the application.

-A statement of the proposed length of the term, and brief description of the proposed method for establishing revenue requirement for each year of the term
+A statement of the proposed length of the term, and brief description of the proposed method for establishing revenue requirement for each year of the term.

-Changes in tax status (e.g. a change from a corporation to a limited partnership) must be disclosed

-Existing Accounting Orders

 A map of the applicant’s assets and operations, showing where the utility operates within the province, and the communities serviced by the utility.
 A utility may provide more detailed geographic and/or engineering maps where these may be useful to understand parts of the application, such as a capital expansion or replacement program.

 Corporate and utility organizational structure, showing the main units and executive and senior management positions within the utility.
 Include any planned changes in corporate or operational structure (including any changes in legal organization and control) and rationale for organizational change and the estimated cost impact, including the following: